lozyue/AnimeSearcherUI/docs-src/theme-dev/style/api-config.md

 [
   // 类型判断
   "is_Empty", "is_Defined",
-  "is_Number", "is_Array", "is_String", "is_Function", "is_RegExp",
+  "is_Number", "is_Object", "is_Array", "is_String", "is_Function", "is_RegExp",
   "is_PlainObject", "is_Promise", "is_Primitive",
   // 对象操作
   "curveGet", "curveSet",
   "deepAssign",
   "objectSupplement", "deepSupplement",
   "deepClone",
+  "objectRefresh", "deepRefresh",
   // 数组操作
-  "creatArray", "mergeArray", "toTrueArray",
+  "createArray", "mergeArray", "toTrueArray",
   "removeArrayItem", "moveArrayItem",
   "arrayShuffle",
+  "randomItem",
-  // 其他
+  // 函数工厂
   "getExportMethod",
   "throttle", "debounce", "throttBounce",
   "once",
   "getSingleton",
-  "arbitraryFree",
+  // 其他
-  "arbitraryWrap",
+  "arbitraryFree", "arbitraryWrap",
   "toggleClass",
   "clickToAction",
   "fileExport",